tldr-pages/tldr/pages/common/lzip.md

 `lzip -d -k {{compressed.ext}}.lz`

-- List files of archive and compression stats:
+- List files which are in an archive and show compression stats:

 `lzip --list {{compressed.ext}}.lz`